At the Supreme Court of Canada

 The lower courts erred:

-- in not finding against the Canadian Association of University Teachers’ conclusion that permitted faculty to assess the sincerity of the plaintiff-students’ religious beliefs
+- in not finding against the Canadian Association of University Teachers’ conclusion permitting faculty to assess the sincerity of the plaintiff-students’ religious beliefs

 - excluding from consideration the professor-student power imbalance.

 failing to find for the plaintiff-students’ religious freedom to:

 - absent herself from the Sunday Classes without penalty; and,

 - pursue fruitful avenues of religious inquiry and expression

 KEY FACTS: The “practicing Christian” Plaintiff student: